Financial Emergencies: Why Planning is Important

 What constitutes a wave?
 In the economic realm it can be anything from abrupt job loss to a car accident, or the dreaded medical emergency.
 Even minor emergencies can be catastrophic in the long term, with costs stretching for years that can force you to go into credit card debt and pay brutal interest rates that are a calamity all their own.

 How do you prevent emergencies then?
 How do you deal with them when they do strike?
-That’s what we’re here to explore today by looking at a few specific emergency types and how to handle them.
+That’s what we’re here to explore today by looking at a few specific emergency types, how to handle them and how a Carolina payday loan can assist you.

 Healthcare emergencies are by far the most debilitating type of financial emergency you’ll ever face.
 They’re by far the leading cause of bankruptcy in America today, and for good reason.
 In the wasteland that is our healthcare system, even minor procedures or medications can cost a staggering amount.